jeffanthony/DAO/README_DTHPool.md

 To delegate the votes the DTH needs to call this two functions in two separated transactions:

-    1. DAO.approve(DTHPoolAdress, [amount of Ð that you want to delegate])
+    1. DAO.approve(DTHPoolAdress, [maximum amount of Ð that you want to delegate])
     2. DTHPool.delegateDAOTokens([amount Ð that you want to delegate])

 Once the delegation is finished, you will exchange normal DAO tokens ( Ð ) by the same number of delegate dao tokens ( dÐ ) .

-It is convenient that in mist you wathch both contracts and both tokens.
+It is convenient that in mist you watch both contracts and both tokens.

 ### Undelegate the votes